Charlie Pasarell: Post retirement

 Pasarell began a tournament in La Quinta, California that evolved into a premier professional tennis event, the BNP Paribas Open in Indian Wells.
 He had been the longtime Director of that tournament until retiring from that position in 2012.
 Pasarell is also a commentator for The Tennis Channel television.
 He is a member of the Intercollegiate Men's Tennis Hall of Fame and the Southern California Tennis Association Hall of Fame.

 In 2001, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to him.
 Pasarell was voted into the UCLA Athletics Hall of Fame in 2012.

 In July 2013, Pasarell was inducted into the International Tennis Hall of Fame.

+In 2024, the USTA honored Pasarell with the National Junior Tennis and Learning (NJTL) Founders’ Service Award, which recognizes an individual who has demonstrated a longstanding commitment to positive youth development through tennis and education, delivers outstanding service to under-resourced children with free or low-cost tennis, and provides education and life-skills programming.

 Family

 Charlie is a descendant of the Puerto Rican writer Manuel Zeno Gandia.
 His family's name has been synonymous with tennis in Puerto Rico since the 1930s.
 Apart from his father Charles senior and mother Dora who were both island champions; Jose Luis Pasarell, Charlie's uncle was island champion in 1939, and his other uncle Nat was also highly ranked.
 His Auntie Maggie Pasarell de Kleis won the ladies doubles title in the 1950s.
 Charlie's brother Stanley who is now developing a golf course in Puerto Rico along with Charlie, was a very useful player, he won the U.S. junior doubles title with Tico Carrero in 1966.
 Stan played in the U.S. Championships at Forest Hills six times between 1965 and 1971.
 In 1967, the Pasarell family won the USTA Family of the Year award.
-Charlie married Shireen Fareed in 1971, the daughter of the U.S. Davis Cup Doctor Omar Fareed, they have two children Fara and Charles (who represented Choate University at Tennis).
+Charlie married Shireen Fareed in 1971, the daughter of the U.S. Davis Cup Doctor Omar Fareed, they have two children Fara and Charles (who represented Choate Rosemary Hall, Tennis).